 You can use up to 30 hashtags in a single post, but using that many hashtags won’t give off the impression of genuine, quality content.
 Studies have found that the happy medium is about 11 hashtags.
-In fact, a strategy many top brands use is posting more times a day while using fewer hashtags to be more engaging and relevant on customers’ feeds.
+In fact, a hashtag strategy many top brands use is posting more times a day while using fewer right hashtags to be more engaging and relevant on customers’ feeds.

 However, on the flip side of that, as a new brand, you might need lots of hashtags to make your posts seen by more people.

-A benefit of using hashtags on Instagram is that they are still searchable if they’re in the comments section and that comment will be hidden on people’s feeds.
+A benefit of using hashtags on Instagram is that they are still searchable if they’re in the comments section and that first comment will be hidden on people’s feeds.
 This allows your post to be less cluttered and doesn’t make you seem like you’re trying too hard.
 But tread carefully, there have been unconfirmed rumors that Instagram will crack down on hashtags in the comments section in their next update.

 If you choose to use a large amount of hashtags, be sure to change them around each time you post to optimize your reach.
 It could be as simple as just changing the order of your hashtags.
 Using the same block of text over and over makes it look like spam to the Instagram algorithm.

-Another spam alert is using hashtags like #followforfollow or #likeforlike.
+Another spam alert is using hashtags like #followforfollow or #like4like.
 These aren’t engaging, professional or helpful for your brand, which is why Instagram won’t even let users follow these hashtags like they can other hashtags.
 Cater your hashtags more specifically to your target audience who want to follow them.

 What tags are influencers and competitors using?